Eniola-Oluwashola/portfolio/README.md

 *A glimpse of some of the projects I've been working on.*

-**How I helped GREENWISH MEDICALS to provide actionable insights into patient demographics, health conditions, and trends in admissions using their raw medical data, thereby operational efficiency by 75%.**
+**How I helped GREENWISH MEDICALS to provide actionable insights into patient demographics, health conditions, and trends in admissions using their raw medical data, thereby increasing operational efficiency by 75%.**

 ![image](New Greenwish Medical Records Dashboard.PNG)